atomicxistence/MSSA_Exercise_3A/README.md

 ---
 ### **Design**
 I used lessons learned from my previous GUI-lite console implementations and built the GUI for this project from the ground up.
-I plan to abstract the GUI code from this project as a seperate library.
+I plan to abstract the GUI code from this project as a seperate library for future use.

 Using the SOLID design principles, I created a library for the data containers and the logic to manipulate the data.
 Trying to seperate the console UI from logic as much as possible.